antoniocosentino/flaviobot/README.md

 ### Bot invitation

-The bot needs to be invited in your channel.
+The bot needs to be invited to your channel.
 It can also be a private channel.
 Just invite it as you would do with a real person.
 It will automatically accept and join.

 ### Start of the game